 INTERNAL AUDITING 73

-MANAGEMENT OF CONFLICTS OF INTEREST 75
+MANAGEMENT OF CONFLICTS OF INTEREST - Introduction 75 75

-- Introduction 75

 - Interests of Management Board Members 75

 - Interests of Supervisory Board Members 75

-- Transactions with related parties and associated entities 75 75
+Transactions with related parties and associated entities 75

-- Obligations of Board Members and General Managers of the Bank 76
+Obligations of Board Members and General Managers of the Bank 76

-- Conflict of interest management policy 77
+Conflict of interest management policy 77

 - Personal transactions rules 77

-THE SURVEILLANCE BODY AND THE ORGANISATIONAL, MANAGEMENT AND CONTROL MODEL

-PURSUANT TO LEGISLATIVE DECREE 231/2001 78
+The Surveillance Body and the organisational, management and control model pursuant to Legislative Decree 231/2001 78

 INDEPENDENT AUDITING 79

 Treatment of corporate information 81

 - Inside information 81

 - Internal Dealing and Insiders List 81

 Relations with shareholders and the financial community - The website 83

 Shareholders' Meetings: procedures and shareholders' rights 84

 - The Shareholders' Meeting of Intesa Sanpaolo 84

 - Duties of the Shareholders' Meeting 84

 - Calling and conduct of work 84

 - Additions to the agenda and submission of new proposed resolutions 85

 - Right to ask questions on items on the agenda 85

-- Participation and representation - The Appointed Representative 86
+Participation and representation - The Appointed Representative 86

 - Voting rights 86

 - Quorum and voting majorities 86

 - Contestation of shareholder resolutions 87

-- The Special Savings Shareholders' Meeting 87
+- The Special Savings Shareholders' Meeting 87 88

-- The special savings shareholders inteeting - The right of withdrawal 88
+- The right of withdrawal 00

 Corporate social responsibility 89

 PART IV - SUMMARY TABLES 91

 Table No. 1: Composition of the Supervisory Board and Committees 91

-91

 Table No. 2: List of other management or control offices of Members of the

 Supervisory Board in other companies quoted on regulated markets (also abroad), in

 financial, banking, insurance or large companies 92

-iniancial, banking, insulance of large companies 92

 Table No. 3: Composition of the Management Board 94

 Table No. 4: List of other management or control offices of Members of the

-Management Board in other companies quoted on regulated markets (also abroad),

-in financial, banking, insurance or large companies 95
+Management Board in other companies quoted on regulated markets (also abroad), in financial, banking, insurance or large companies 95

 REPORT ON REMUNERATION 97

 Introduction 99

 SECTION I 101

 1. Procedures for adoption and implementation of the remuneration policies 101

 - 1.1.
 The role of Corporate bodies 101

-\cdot

 - 1.1.a.
 The Shareholders' Meeting 101

+5